amazeedaizee/NeedyGirlCMDTerminal/README.md

 # Commands

-Here are the list of commands that's supported in the server, with some info taken from the existing resources:
+Here are the list of commands that's supported in the server:

+> [!NOTE]
+> To use the `debug` command, your game has to have Debug Mode enabled.

 - action
 - caution